Analyze build failures

 In the Builds tab, the build failure classification label on a failed build indicates the type of issue that caused the failure.
 For example, Test code issue, Code issue, and Environment issues.
 You can use the build failure classification to determine who needs to handle the pipeline run failures and what issues need to be addressed.

-You can use patterns to automatically classify build failures.
+You can use rule patterns to automatically classify build failures.

 In a pipeline run, open the Logs tab.